 Typically not.
 Sleep dentistry is usually reserved for oral surgery and lengthy procedures.
 Sedation dentistry will help you relax and can make you drowsy, so some patients do nod off, but you are technically not put to sleep.

-Check out what others are saying about our implant dentistry services on Yelp: Dental Implant Procedure Port Charlotte
+Check out what others are saying about our implant dentistry services on Google: Dental Implant Procedure Port Charlotte

 Port Charlotte The Dental Implant Procedure